GridProtectionAlliance/openHistorian/Source/Applications/openHistorian/openHistorian/Grafana/data/plugins/gridprotectionalliance-openhistorian-datasource/README.md

 The openHistorian 2.0 automatically includes Grafana web service interfaces starting with [version 2.0.410](https://github.com/GridProtectionAlliance/openHistorian/releases).

-For archived time-series data, the Grafana web service is hosted within the existing MVC based web server architecture and is just ì_on_î with nothing extra to configure.
+For archived time-series data, the Grafana web service is hosted within the existing MVC based web server architecture and is just ‚Äú_on_‚Äù with nothing extra to configure.
 To use the interface, simply register a new openHistorian Grafana data source using the path `/api/grafana/` from the existing web based user interface URL, typically: [http://localhost:8180/api/grafana/](http://localhost:8180/api/grafana/) [\*](#localhost-note).

 When the openHistorian service is hosting multiple historian instances, a specific historian instance can be referenced using a path like `/instance/{instanceName}/grafana/`, e.g.: [http://localhost:8180/instance/ppa/grafana/](http://localhost:8180/instance/ppa/grafana/) [\*](#localhost-note).